 • Lime juice: Feel free to use lemon juice instead.

-• Honey: You could leave the honey out if you want a low carb option, but I do love the addition of honey because it allows the marinade to caramelize when cooked, and it doesn’t add a significant amount of sweetness.
+• Honey: I love the addition of honey because it allows the marinade to caramelize when cooked, and it doesn’t add a significant amount of sweetness.

 • Smoked paprika: This milk spice adds a nice smokiness even if you’re not grilling the chicken.
 I don’t recommend leaving it out.